Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 Fig. 11 Weighted histogram

 The following codes shows how I estimate the changing rate of windows in x-direction.
 If there are enough points found in the current window, update the changing rate `leftx_delta` with an 1st-order linear filter.
 The new position of window will then be the mean of lane-line pixels in this iteration plus the changin-rate `leftx_delta`.
 If there are no enough lane-line points found, simply shift the current window with changing rate `leftx_delta`.
 The code piece can be found in `for window in range(nwindows):` section in `_find_lane_pixels()` of `LANE_TRACKER` class.
+The effect can be seen on Fig. 12 below.

 ```python
 # Step through the windows one by one